jofuelo/multimodal_emotion_detector/README.md

 The modalities used are:

  - Facial expressions.
- - Prosodic characteristics of the voice (how are you speaking)
+ - Prosodic characteristics of the voice (how are you speaking).
  - The spoken message (what are you saying).

 <h3>Combination</h3>